boyter/boyter.org/content/posts/sloc-cloc-code.md

 Considering the average size of a file we are searching is under 20 KB there is no point in using memory maps based on the above.

-However scc is still slower than ripgrep.
+However scc is still slower than ripgrep and the above does not explain it.
 Maybe its something to do with the way I am reading the file?
 In the above I just read the whole file at once.
 Perhaps mmap wants me to read chunks, process and then finish at the end.
 The other issue could be that because the access isn't random across the disk.
 Checking the latter is easier so I tried that.

 I modified the test so that it walks loops over a copy of redis calculating as we go.